Criipto Verify Rate Limiting

 Single sign-on (SSO) limits

-Criipto Verify has two per-user rate limits for how many SSO attempts that can be performed.
+Criipto Verify has two per-user rate limits for how many SSO attempts can be performed.

 The high-frequency guard protects against sudden spikes in traffic, while the low-frequency guard protects against long-running repeated SSO attempts.